-- In Idle mode, press the Menu → Settings → Set Phone.
-If the menu contains sub-menus, for example, you can access them by highlighting the option and by pressing the Select soft key or the or key. - If the menu that you have selected contains further options, repeat this step.
-To scroll through the menus, press the Up or Down navigation key or the Volume key (located on the left side of your phone).
-Press the Select soft key, or the cx key to make your selection. - To return to the previous menu level, press the Back soft key, the c key.
+- In Idle mode, press the Menu soft key to access Menu mode. - Scroll using the Navigation keys to reach a main menu Settings, for example.
+Press the Select soft key or the key to enter the menu. - If the menu contains sub-menus, Set Phone for example, you can access them by highlight the option and by pressing the Select soft key or the key.
+If the menu that you have selected contains further options, repeat this step.

+- To scroll through the menus, press the Up or Down Navigation key or the Volume key (located on the left side of your phone).
+Press the Select soft key, or the key to make your selection. - To return to the previous menu level, press the Back soft key, the CD key. - 6.
+To exit the menu without changing the settings, press the $$\operatorname{cp}$$ key.